 YOGA

-My approach to movement comes from my background as an athlete paired with my love of yoga as both a teacher and student.
+My approach to teaching and facilitating movement comes from my background as an athlete paired with my long-time love of yoga as both student and teacher.
 I’m all for a sweaty physical challenge, but I’m also an advocate for movement that invites us to slow down, to move with intention and curiosity, and to tune into our bodies at a deeper level.
-As a yoga teacher, my approach to movement and exercise is one that opens up space for being receptive to our body’s ever-changing needs, which necessitates working with both effort and ease.
+As a yoga teacher, my approach to movement and exercise is one that opens up space for being receptive to our body’s ever-changing needs, which necessitates working with both effort and ease and relating to ourselves compassionately.

-I believe that when we give up the need for perfecting an exercise regimen to match an imagined ideal, the latest trend, or an insatiable self-improvement project, we give ourselves the opportunity to discover ways of moving that are more genuinely aligned with our own physical needs and sense of enjoyment.
+I believe that when we give up the need for perfecting an exercise regimen to match an imagined ideal, the latest trend, or an unrelenting self-improvement project, we give ourselves the opportunity to discover ways of moving that are more genuinely aligned with our own physical needs and sense of enjoyment.
 From there, exercise can be approached with a more relaxed mindset and incorporated more joyfully and sustainably into our days.
-Yoga has been my greatest teacher for relating to movement with accountability, but also gentleness, and for intuiting when my body is asking for more of one than the other.

 While the classes that I teach are created with intentionality to serve specific physical benefits for the body and mind, I am passionate first and foremost about creating a space where students feel safe and encouraged as their own best authority within the āsanas.
-Through my teaching, my hope is to inspire a mindset that allows students to cultivate a healthful relationship with exercise, through which movement can be a joyful and powerful means for cultivating a greater connection within oneself and with others.
+As a teacher, my aim is to inspire a mindset that allows students to cultivate a healthful relationship with exercise, through which movement can be a joyful and powerful means for cultivating a greater connection within oneself and with others.

 YOGA CLASSES